Saima Hanif KC

 Saima has an established litigation practice, across a range of commercial disputes.
 Examples of notable cases include:

-• Representing a director in the FCA Qualia Care Home civil proceedings, where the FCA are alleging that the business constituted the operation of an unauthorised CIS contrary to s19 FSMA.
+- Represented a director in the FCA Qualia Care Home civil proceedings, whereby the FCA sought a restitutionary order on the basis that the business constituted the operation of an unauthorised CIS contrary to s19 FSMA.

-Given her expertise in financial services, regulatory and commercial law, Saima frequently advises individuals and financial institutions in respect of issues relating to sanctions She has acted in matters concerning the EU Blocking Regulation, the Libyan, Iranian and Russian sanction regimes, as well as the US secondary sanctions regime.
-She has a particular expertise with sanctions as they apply to the FS sector
+With her expertise in financial services, regulatory and commercial law, Saima frequently advises individuals and financial institutions in respect of sanction issues.
+She has acted in matters concerning the EU Blocking Regulation, the Libyan, Iranian and Russian sanction regimes, as well as the US secondary sanctions regime.
+She has a particular expertise with sanctions as they apply to the FS sector.
+She has also given expert legal evidence on the application of the UK sanctions regime in foreign Court proceedings and arbitration proceedings.

 Examples of recent matters in which she has acted include: